-The Chief of Procurement or Director of Engineering shall regularly evaluate prospective contractors to determine eligibility for contracting for particular types of supplies, services, insurance or construction.
+The Director of Procurement or Chief Engineer shall regularly evaluate prospective contractors to determine eligibility for contracting for particular types of supplies, services, insurance or construction.

-If a determination is made that a prospective contractor should not be eligible, the Chief of Procurement or Director of Engineering shall submit a written report notifying the contractor of the proposed debarment and specified period of time, disclosing factual support for the contractor's unsatisfactory performance and/or other reasons for the proposed debarment, and allowing the contractor an opportunity to inspect any documents relating to the proposed debarment within five (5) business days after receipt of notification and to submit rebuttal information within ten (10) business days after receipt of notification.
+If a determination is made that a prospective contractor should not be eligible, the Director of Procurement or Chief Engineer shall submit a written report notifying the contractor of the proposed debarment and specified period of time, disclosing factual support for the contractor's unsatisfactory performance and/or other reasons for the proposed debarment, and allowing the contractor an opportunity to inspect any documents relating to the proposed debarment within five (5) business days after receipt of notification and to submit rebuttal information within ten (10) business days after receipt of notification.

-The Chief of Procurement or Director of Engineering shall revise the report as appropriate within five (5) business days after receipt of rebuttal information and submit the revised report to the contractor and the General Manager.
+The Director of Procurement or Chief Engineer shall revise the report as appropriate within five (5) business days after receipt of rebuttal information and submit the revised report to the contractor and the General Manager/Chief Executive Officer.

-The General Manager shall submit the revised report and recommended action to the HRSD attorney for review and to the Commission for action.
-The Chief of Procurement or Director of Engineering shall notify the contractor of the Commission's final determination including, if debarred, the basis of the debarment and the term of the debarment.
+The General Manager/Chief Executive Officer shall submit the revised report and recommended action to the HRSD attorney for review and to the Commission for action.
+The Director of Procurement or Chief Engineer shall notify the contractor of the Commission's final determination including, if debarred, the basis of the debarment and the term of the debarment.